In trial over Arbery death, racial reckoning looms large

 Greg McMichael, a retired investigator for the area district attorney, can be seen playing up his law enforcement ties on recordings taken by police body cameras of officers dispatched to the scene after the shooting.

-Prosecutors contend Arbery was merely jogging on a street just 2 miles (3.2 kilometers) from his home.
+Prosecutors contend Arbery was merely jogging on a street just 2 miles from his home.
 They say he was unarmed and police found no evidence he had stolen anything.

 Travis McMichael’s attorneys deny that.